android/user-interface-samples/People/README.md

 A: Yes, but if you prefer not having shortcuts appear on launcher you can remove the shortcut with [ShortcutManager#removeDynamicShortcuts()](https://developer.android.com/reference/androidx/core/content/pm/ShortcutManagerCompat#removeDynamicShortcuts(android.content.Context,%20java.util.List%3Cjava.lang.String%3E)) or [#removeAllDynamicShortcuts()](https://developer.android.com/reference/androidx/core/content/pm/ShortcutManagerCompat#removeAllDynamicShortcuts(android.content.Context)) after sending the notification.
 You can also [rank](https://developer.android.com/reference/androidx/core/content/pm/ShortcutInfoCompat.Builder#setRank(int)) other app shortcuts with higher ranking, so only those dynamic shortcuts appear on launcher.

 **Q: Will my [shortcuts](https://developer.android.com/reference/androidx/core/content/pm/ShortcutInfoCompat.Builder#setRank(int)) be accessible to 3P apps?**
-A: No and they will neither be published to the cloud.
+A: No but with the exception that shortcuts are available to the user's current launcher, as the launcher can be used to show and open them.
+Shortcuts are also not published to the cloud.

 **Q: How do I control my launcher shortcuts?**
 Long-pressing on an app icon in the launcher will surface relevant static and currently published dynamic shortcuts by that app.